Tips on How to Plan a Successful Crowdfunding PR Campaign

 What results marketing budgets can actually achieve really depends on the industry targeted and what the typical cost-per-thousand (CPM) is to reach the correct target audience as well as the frequency is takes to yield the desired conversion rates.

-Once general solicitation and equity crowdfunding can legally be utilized to target unaccredited investors, most companies will begin planning very targeted advertising and email marketing campaigns to achieve guaranteed exposure in tandem with PR/media relations campaigns to generate news story coverage during the campaign’s launch.
+Now that general solicitation can legally be utilized to target accredited and unaccredited investors in states with intrastate crowdfunding exemptions, most companies will begin planning very targeted advertising and email marketing campaigns to achieve guaranteed exposure in tandem with PR/media relations campaigns to generate news story coverage during the campaign’s launch.

 Regardless of what publishers will tell you, spending a little money on advertising is always a good way to make sure that a publication can afford to cover your story with editorial ink.